Aleqsd/zoho-upload-action/README.md

 | `zoho_remote_name` | Final filename stored in WorkDrive after conflict handling. |

 > 🗂️ **Workspace access only**
-> This Docker-based action can only read files that live inside `${{ github.workspace }}`.
+> The action can only read files that live inside `${{ github.workspace }}`.
 Copy or generate build artifacts into that directory (or use `actions/download-artifact` earlier in the job) before invoking the upload step.
-The action now fails fast with guidance when the file is missing or comes from outside the workspace mount.
+The script fails fast with guidance when the file is missing or comes from outside the workspace.

 ---